aaronvark/VRPhysicsGame/README.md

 ## Implementing the send/receive events
 Then we finally arrive at, "ok, so when do we actually use these packet read/write functions?"

 Again, I checked one layer up where these functions were called, and this is where we get to the Guest and Host classes.
 At this point we need to decide who will be sending what, and to whom.
-My idea was as follows for the ''GameEvent.Score'':
+My idea was as follows for the <i>GameEvent.Score</i>:
 * Server does all collision testing
 * Server handles score locally (incremental + feedback in UI & sfx etc.)
-* Server sends all scores, including information about "who scored against who" (sender/target) to ''all clients''
+* Server sends all scores, including information about "who scored against who" (sender/target) to <i>all clients</i>
 * Clients receive all scores each time anybody scores, and update UI / play sounds, etc.

 This made it pretty simple.
 I would only need to have some kind of "event push" happening on the Server, and then send a packet to all clients.
 Clients only need to respond to scoring as an incoming packet.